aces/Loris/modules/imaging_uploader/README.md

         **Note**: Uploaded scans are erased from the `MRIUploadIncomingPath`following a successful archival and insertion
         through the LORIS-MRI pipeline.

+useSiteProjectPermissions - This setting enables Site and Project access restrictions
+        for users.
+If enabled, users accessing the module can only see uploads where a session ID has been found and are thus linked to the site and project of the session AND the site and project match the user's.
+Users can also see any file they have uploaded themselves regardless of if a sesssion ID has been found.
+        This setting can be PARTIALLY bypassed by the `imaging_uploader_nosessionid` permission (partially only because the permission will also append any upload with no site or project)

 ## Interactions with LORIS